noidexe/Enjin-Coin-Documentation/docs/unity.md

 ## Setup

+In order to use our blockchain SDK, you'll need Unity 2018.3.8 or higher.

 Setup into Unity is easy.
 Grab the [Enjin Blockchain Asset](https://assetstore.unity.com/packages/tools/utilities/blockchain-sdk-by-enjin-124133) off the Unity Asset Store with you open game project in Unity.
 If you got the package from somewhere else import into using via Assets->Import Package->Custom Package.